 Conversely, the report indicates there will be significant increases in demand for the other three skill sets.

 Higher cognitive skills are used by doctors, accountants, research analysts, writers, and editors.
 These professions require advanced literacy and writing, quantitative and statistical skills, critical thinking and complex information processing.

-Social and emotional skills, or so-called “soft skills”, include advanced communication and negotiation, empathy, the ability to learn continuously, to manage others and to be adaptable.
+Social and emotional skills, or so-called “soft skills”, include advanced communication and negotiation, empathy, the ability to learn continuously, manage others and be adaptable.
 These skills are essential for business development, programming, emergency response, and counselling.

 Technological skills encompass IT skills, data analysis, engineering and research.
 These are the skills that are most sought after as companies are increasingly looking for software developers, engineers, robotics and scientific experts.